dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 ## Step 2 Install the app wrapping tool

-1. From the **Microsoft Intune App Wrapping Tool for iOS** page on the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=45218), download the installation file for the app wrapping tool to a Mac computer.
+1. From the **Microsoft Intune App Wrapping Tool for iOS** page on the [Microsoft Github page](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios), download the installation file for the app wrapping tool to a Mac computer.

-2. On the Mac computer, double-click the installation file **Microsoft Intune App Wrapping Tool for iOS.dmg**.

-3. Choose **Agree** to accept the End User License Agreement (EULA).
-The installer is mounted and displayed on the Mac computer.

-4. Open the installer and  copy the displayed files to a new folder on the Mac computer.
-You can now disconnect the mounted installer drive.
+2. You must read the license.txt file which explains the End User License Agreement.
+3. Save the files locally to your Mac computer.

     You are now ready to run the app wrapping tool.

 ## Step 3 Run the app wrapping tool
 * On the Mac computer, open a Terminal window and navigate to the folder where you saved the files.
-Because the executable resides inside the package, you’ll need to run the command as follows:
+The executable tool is named **IntuneMAMPackager** and is located in IntuneMAMPackager/Contents/MacOS.
+You'll need to run the command as follows:
 ```
     ./IntuneMAMPackager/Contents/MacOS/IntuneMAMPackager –i /<path of input app>/<app filename> -o /<path to output folder>/<app filename> –p /<path to provisioning profile> –c <SHA1 hash of the certificate> -a <client ID of input app> -r <reply URI of input app> -v true
 ```